Pi4J/pi4j-board-info/README.md

 Project website: [pi4j.com](https://pi4j.com/).

-This library is continuation of the project started by Frank Delporte on [github.com/FDelporte/PiHeaders](https://github.com/FDelporte/PiHeaders).
+This library is a continuation of the project started by Frank Delporte on [github.com/FDelporte/PiHeaders](https://github.com/FDelporte/PiHeaders).

 ### Build and distribute with JReleaser